 Raise your hand if you’ve spent too much time worrying about the colors on your website or the fonts in your logo.
 I’m raising my hand too 🙋🏻♀️.
-It’s a trap we all fall into because we naturally want things to look attractive.
+It’s a trap we all fall into because we naturally want things to look good.
 I mean when you are first introduced to someone or something, the first thing you see is the way it looks.
 So it’s only natural that you would think about the look of your brand first.

 A brand strategy is the foundation of your business and defines things like your target audience, positioning, and messaging.
 It’s the bread to your butter and let’s be honest – no one likes eating butter without the bread.